 I started by accepting the validity of many of the criticisms of modernity by some leading postmodern thinkers.
 From this initial position, I have tried to consider the postmodernist positions themselves with regards to democracy and justice by paying careful attention to the arguments of these leading postmodernists.
 Barring a nihilism that rules out arguments entirely, such a procedure seems reasonable.
+My ultimate objective was to validate the possibility of radical subjectivites---in particular of women in South Asia-----from below.

-Following this procedure, Lyotard's characterization of the discourse on morality and justice as phrase-regimes has been shown to lead to an ethical impasse.
+Following this procedure theoretically, Lyotard's characterization of the discourse on morality and justice as phrase-regimes has been shown to lead to an ethical impasse.
 His appeal to the Kantian sublime, in this context, would seem to be a category mistake.
 The aesthetic category of sublime does not fit the requirements of moral judgments even in Kantian terms.